zendannyy/cloud_bot/README.md

-The project involves building a natural language chatbot that is capable of answering questions about an AWS account.
+The project revolves around a natural language chatbot that is capable of answering questions about an AWS account.

 Using the LangChain framework (https://python.langchain.com/docs/introduction/) and adding various AWS APIs in the form of custom Tools (https://python.langchain.com/docs/modules/agents/tools/custom_tools).

 ## Summary
-A natural language chatbot that answers prompted questions for a given AWS account.
+A natural language chatbot that answers prompted questions for a given Cloud provider account.
+Run the bot at the CLI

 Prerequisites